zhenyangbai/ar-migrate/README.md

 # ar-migrate
 ar-migrate is a Cloud Run Job to Sync Python Packages from a GCS Bucket to Artifact Registry using Eventarc Storage Events Trigger.

+This provides a mechanism to use a GCS bucket to proxy the contents of existing PyPI servers to Artifact Registry quickly.

+You can also use the GCS bucket to update the contents of multiple Artifact Registry Repos across different regions concurrently.

 ## Architecture
 ![alt text](https://raw.githubusercontent.com/zhenyangbai/ar-migrate/main/blob/GCS%20-_%20Artifact%20Registry.png)